Washer Temperature Guide: Which Settings For Best Results

 You see, most washers have settings specifically designed for different fabric types, such as denim, colors, whites, baby clothes, sportswear, wool, and others.

-These cycles will automatically adjust the water temperature, time, and spin speed based on the fabric you need to wash.
+These cycles will automatically adjust the washer temperature, time, and spin speed based on the fabric you need to wash.

-So, if you’re not sure about the right water temperature to use, simply choose the cycle that matches the fabric type, and let your washer do the work for you.
+So, if you’re unsure about the right washer temperature, choose the cycle that matches the fabric type, and let your washer do the work for you.

 washing machine cycles